Ground Beef and Bean Enchiladas

 - Line 1 large or 2 medium pans with a thin layer of enchilada sauce- about 1/2 cup in each.
 I like to make 2 pans- a 9×13 pan and a 9×9 pan- this seems to fit 24 enchiladas perfectly.

 - Heat a medium sauté pan over medium heat.
 Add ground beef and cook, breaking up, until cooked through.
-Add cumin, garlic powder, onion powder, chili powder, kosher salt, and enchilada sauce.
+Add cumin, garlic powder, onion powder, chili powder, kosher salt, and 1/3 cup of the enchilada sauce.
 Cook 1-2 minutes more.
 Remove from heat and set aside.

 - Make an assembly line with the ground beef, refried beans, and 2 cups of cheddar cheese.